Krunklehorn/io-scene-gzrs2/README.md

 <!-- -->

 * Displays world geometry, occlusion, collision and navigation data using mesh objects
-* Displays BSP bounding boxes, sounds, spawns, powerups and other dummies using empties
+* Displays octree bounding boxes, sounds, spawns, powerups and other dummies using empties
 * Approximates fog using a volume scatter or volume absorption shader
 * Groups lights with similar properties, re-interprets the data to be useful in Blender
 * Displays lightmaps using a linked node group for quick toggling